orlross/orlross.github.io/_pages/cv.md

 ## Internships
-* January - July 2022: Internship (*Maternal exposure to ambient air pollution and placental epigenetic aging: Developing a new clock and estimating associations*) under the supervision of Johanna Lepeule, Aurélie Nakaruma and Lucile Broséus at Institut for Advanced Biosciences (IAB), Grenoble, France
+* January - July 2022: Internship (*Maternal exposure to ambient air pollution and placental epigenetic aging: Developing a new clock and estimating associations*) under the supervision of Johanna Lepeule, Aurélie Nakaruma, Lucile Broséus and [François Septier](http://web.univ-ubs.fr/lmba/septier/) at Institut for Advanced Biosciences (IAB), Grenoble, France
-* January - May 2021 : Mentored project (*Analysis of patient flow in the emergency department and its associated factors in French Guiana between 2018 and 2020*) under the supervision of Joseph Rwagitinywa and in collaboration with Choisie Mukakalisa at Observatoire Régional de la Santé (ORS), Guyane, France
+* January - May 2021 : Mentored project (*Analysis of patient flow in the emergency department and its associated factors in French Guiana between 2018 and 2020*) under the supervision of Joseph Rwagitinywa and [Evans Gouno](http://web.univ-ubs.fr/lmba/gouno/) and in collaboration with Choisie Mukakalisa at Observatoire Régional de la Santé (ORS), Guyane, France